Ali Bin Abi Talib (RA) - The Last Rashidun Caliph

 Role During First 3 Caliphates

 According to some sources, there were few differences between Ali (RA) and other prominent Muslims regarding the leader of the Islamic Caliphate.
-But the issue was not too serious, and Ali (RA) remained the adviser to the first two Caliphs, Abu Bakr (RA) and Umar (RA).
+However, the issue was not too serious, and Ali (RA) remained the adviser to the first two Caliphs, Abu Bakr (RA) and Umar (RA).
 Ali also married his daughter Umm-e-Kulsum bint Ali to Umar (RA).

-During the critical situation in Usman’s era, Ali tried to resolve the issue peacefully and declined the offer of the caliphate by the rebels.
+During the critical situation in Usman’s era, Ali tried to resolve the issue peacefully and declined the offer of the Caliphate by the rebels.

 Problems During Caliphate

-After the martyrdom of Usman (RA), Ali (RA) accepted the caliphate in 35 AH (656 AD) due to a risky situation in Madinah.
-Now the situation became more critical for Ali as the rebels, including the killers of Usman, took an oath of allegiance to Ali.
+After the martyrdom of Usman (RA), Ali (RA) accepted the Caliphate in 35 AH (656 AD) due to a risky situation in Madinah.
+Now, the situation became more critical for Ali as the rebels, including the killers of Usman, took an oath of allegiance to Ali.
 On the other hand, the prominent people of Madinah and relatives of Usman wanted him to punish the culprits immediately.
 This situation paved the way for the First Fitna (First Civil War).

-In 37 AH (657 AD), the second battle for the demand of punishment of the killers of Usman was fought in Siffin (Syria) between Ali (RA) and Muawiya (RA), the governor of the Levant.
+Ali (RA) and Muawiya (RA), the governor of the Levant, fought the second battle on the demand of punishment for the killers of Usman was fought in Siffin (Syria) in 37 AH (657 AD).
 Ali dismissed him, but Muawiya refused to obey his orders.
-It was a far deadlier battle than the Battle of Camel, as around 70,000 people from both sides lost their lives during this battle.
+It was a far deadlier battle than the Battle of Camel, as it took the lives of around 70,000 people from both sides.
 Despite huge losses, it remained indecisive, and the later arbitration could not resolve the issue.

 Martyrdom